 Help Stop Hunger in Fairfax County!

-AUUC has partnered with Halley Elementary School in nearby Lorton to provide 30 children with meal packs that are distributed to the students every week by school counselors.
+AUUC partners with Halley Elementary School in nearby Lorton to provide 35 children with meal packs that are distributed to the students every week by school counselors.
 Like many students in Fairfax County Public Schools today, these children receive free or reduced lunch during the week, but face challenges of hunger and food insecurity 7 days per week.
 Our meal packs contain nutritious, non-perishable foods, and include items for breakfast, lunch, and dinner.